dibreyjonatan/Makefile-generation-for-C-and-Cpp-code-compilation-using-Bash/README.md

  ./generate_makefile_from_bash.sh --path $(PATH) --compile_file c

  ```
- for more help do :
+ for more info on execution flags do :
  > ./generate_makefile_from_bash.sh --help

  ### Project structure where Automation can be done